Council

 Laura Hamilton FRCS

 Laura Hamilton attended state school in a small village near St.Helens in the North West.
 She was educated at Oxford University before finishing her medical degree at St. Georges Hospital Medical School in London.
-She trained all over the South East before becoming a T&O Registrar on the London Training Rotation.
+She trained all over the southeast before becoming a T&O Registrar on the London Training Rotation.
 Laura completed her training in hand surgery as a Hand Fellow at King’s College Hospital, London.
 This was supplemented with secondment to Wrightington Hospital and an RCSE Travelling Fellowship in Hong Kong.
 She was appointed substantive Orthopaedic Consultant in hand and wrist surgery in Brighton in 2017.
 She loves to draw and teach, and is passionate about supporting trainees and encouraging minorities into surgery.
 She regularly teaches medical students from Brighton University Medical School, and supports them with their research projects.
 She enjoys teaching doctors of all levels, including volunteering on T&O FRCS revision courses.
 She has published and presented extensively about encouraging diversity into surgery, particularly orthopaedics.
-She is the founder of the Women in Orthopaedics (W.ORTH) group on facebook and twitter, and is an active member of multiple panels encouraging diversity in surgery in the UK.
+She is the founder of the Women in Orthopaedics (W.ORTH) group on Facebook and X, and is an active member of multiple panels encouraging diversity in surgery in the UK.
 She is also a member of Women in Orthopaedics Worldwide (WOW) and the International Orthopaedic Diversity Alliance (IODA).

 Rachel Hargest FRCS